Stuttgart: French-American tensions

-The Allied ground advance into Germany reached Stuttgart in April 1945.
+The ground advance into Germany reached Stuttgart in April 1945.
 Although the attack on the city was to be conducted by the US Seventh Army's 100th Infantry Division, French leader Charles de Gaulle found this to be unacceptable, as he felt the capture of the region by Free French forces would increase French influence in post-war decisions.
 Independently, he directed General de Lattre to order the French 5th Armored Division, 2nd Moroccan Infantry Division and 3rd Algerian Infantry Division to begin their drive to Stuttgart on 18 April 1945.
 Two days later, the French forces coordinated with the US Seventh Army and VI Corps heavy artillery, who began a barrage of the city.
 The French 5th Armored Division then captured Stuttgart on 21 April 1945, encountering little resistance.
 The city fared poorly under their direction; French troops forcefully quartered their troops in what housing remained in the city, rapes were frequent (there were at least 1,389 recorded incidents of rape of civilians by French soldiers), and the city's surviving populace were poorly rationed.
 (Note: "When French troops occupied Stuttgart – which was meant to form part of the American Zone as the capital of Württemberg – the Americans ordered them to leave.
 De Gaulle refused, saying he would stay put until the zones were finalized ...
 The American solution was to offer them some bits of Baden and Württemberg while keeping the lion's share for themselves ...
 French soldiers' behaviour in Stuttgart, where some 3,000 women and 8 men were raped, was thought to have added to American fury at their overstepping their lines.")
 The circumstances of what later became known as "The Stuttgart Crisis" provoked political repercussions that reached even the White House.
 President Harry S. Truman was unable to get De Gaulle to withdraw troops from Stuttgart until after the final boundaries of the zones of occupation were established.
 The French army remained in the city until they finally relented to American demands on 8 July 1945 and withdrew.
 Stuttgart then became capital of Württemberg-Baden, one of the three areas of Allied occupation in Baden-Württemberg, from 1945 until 1952.